Treaty of Waitangi

 The eBook An illustrated history of the Treaty of Waitangi by Claudia Orange is an excellent place to read about how the Treaty came about.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
-Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
+Or you can chat with one of our AnyQuestions librarians and they will help you online.
 Some EPIC databases may also be available through your public library.

-Archives New Zealand is a government website that protects and preserves official records from 19th century treaties to 21st century documents and data.
+Archives New Zealand is a government website that protects and preserves official records from early 19th century treaties to 21st century documents and data.

 Tips: Many web pages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
-This searching method is called “pearl growing” because you are picking up pieces of sand to make a beautiful pearl!

 NZ On Screen is an online showcase of New Zealand television, film and music videos, and is especially useful for NZ history.